illusionzone-ai/illusion-os/README.md

 ## What is this?

-ILLUSION is not a tool, not a blog, not a collection of prompts.
+Not a tool.
+Not a blog.
+Not prompts.

-It is:
+ILLUSION is:
 - an AI operating system
 - a structured thinking framework
 - a content + automation pipeline